sangyx/deep-business/README.md

 The project is built on [ChatPaper](https://github.com/kaixindelele/ChatPaper), and adds **parse templates for business papers**, which enables a more precise extraction of paper structure and content, as well as providing more insightful chat answers.

+### Highlights
+* **PDF Parse Templates Designed for Business Journals**.
+We design specialized PDF parsing templates for top business journals.
+A more targeted answer is generated on a more accurate and clean chapter structure and corresponding text.
+* **Quick Summary**.
+Use the built-in prompt to summarize the paper.
+Get the main points in 5 minutes!
+* **Auto-Reference in User Chat**.
+Use `<chapter number>` in your questions to quickly reference the corresponding chapter content and get a more focused answer.

 ### Support Journals
 **Note that you must use the official version of the paper downloaded from the journal's website to make the built-in parse templates take effect.** The supported journals and their jcode (abbreviation)